Ankr-network/ankr-docs/pages/app-chains/chainscanner.md

 # Chainscanner

-Chainscanner is a first-of-its-kind blockchain data hub and is the face of [Ankr AppChains](https://www.ankr.com/app-chains/), our end-to-end infrastructure solution, which creates tailored and application-specific blockchains.
+Chainscanner is effectively the user interface for [Ankr AppChains](https://www.ankr.com/app-chains/).
+It’s an all-in-one platform for application-specific blockchains that provides a central hub where Ankr AppChain developers and users alike can view important data and interact with their desired AppChains.
+On Chainscanner, anyone can search for on-chain info like transaction data and dApps history, stake their tokens, vote on governance proposals, access development resources, and learn more about how specific AppChains work.

+It combines CoinMarketCap-like research tools with Etherscan-like functionality.

 <img src="/docs/app-chains/chainscanner.jpg" alt="Chainscanner web UI" class="responsive-pic" width="900" />

-Featuring a user-friendly web UI, Chainscanner provides critical insights for users to learn about different chains and decentralized applications — combining CoinMarketCap-like research tools with Etherscan-like functionality.

-The core functionality includes:
+The core functionality of Chainscanner includes:
 1. Block explorer — transparently displays all on-chain data.
 2. Staking interface — allows users to earn staking rewards with their favorite tokens.
 3. Validator enrollment hub — provides onboarding to contribute validator nodes.